AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/CreateScalingGroup.md

 |The input parameter "LaunchTemplateVersion" is supposed to be a string representing the version number.

-|The error message returned because the specified LaunchTemplateVersion parameter of the specified launch template is not in digits.
+|The error message returned because the specified LaunchTemplateVersion parameter of the specified instance launch template is not in digits.

 |